featured

 I was skeptical about this information but the more people spoke about it, the more I started to believe it was genuine.

-Now that Fabrizio Romano has spoken about it, we can all agree that it is legit.
+Now that Fabrizio Romano has spoken on the matter, we can all agree that it is legit.
 He says that "Al Hilal have genuine interest in Bruno Fernandes as one of their top targets this summer" but also adds that both United and Ruben Amorim "see Bruno as crucial player" and that there has been NO talks between clubs.

 Fernandes signed a contract extension which keeps him at United until 2027 after sitting down with the club before the start of this season to pen the deal.
 This extension saw his wage increase from £12.5m-a-year to £15.6m-a-year as well indicating just how integral United see their captain to this team and project.